REPOmAN2v2/File-Pruner/README.md

 This utility prunes unecessary data from supported filetypes.
 Right now it only supports .big files (actually .wav files) because this is what I needed it for.

-Launch it using at least `pruner -e extension` (don't add a trailing slash to the path).
-The extension is, for example, `big` or `wav`.
-It outputs the pruned files and their old unnecessary header in `../output`.
+Launch it using at least `pruner -i string` (don't add a trailing slash to the path).
+The string should be the pattern to recognise, for example `RIFF` for `wav` files.

 The program supports multithreading, so files can be parsed and processed in parallel.